Theodor-Fontane-Archiv

 The Theodor Fontane Archive (established 1935) at the University of Potsdam is a literary archive, a research institute and a cultural organization dedicated to Theodor Fontane, his time and his contemporaries.
 Today, it is a scientific institute of the University of Potsdam.

-In 2001 it was admitted to the Federal Government’s »Blaubuch« (Blue Book) as a cultural place of remembrance of particular national significance.
-Since 2007 it is situated in the Villa Quandt next to Potsdam's Pfingstberg.
+In 2001, the Federal Government included the Theodor Fontane Archive to its »Blaubuch« (Blue Book) as a cultural place of remembrance of particular national significance.
+Since 2007, it has been situated in the Villa Quandt next to Potsdam’s Pfingstberg.

 Digital Services

-The Theodor Fontane Archive is gradually making its collections of objects and metadata available digitally.
+The Theodor Fontane Archive gradually makes its collections of objects and metadata digitally available.

 Digital Collection of ManuscriptsFontane Bibliography Online